jerostax/Node-React_Emaily_App/README.md

 - We are going to create another a seperate production database for Heroku on MongoDB and 2 sets of keys in the project.
 This is usefull for api keys security.

-### 7.1 - Create another database on MongoDB Atlas
+### 7.1 - Create another database on MongoDB Atlas & a second project in the Google dev console

 - First Sign in to your MongoDB account
 - Then go to "Context" and under it click on the "New Project" link